SoftwareDefinedBuildings/PECS-chair/README.md

-# ioet_contrib
+# PECS-chair

-Shared contrib code for the IoET course.
-To add your own code here, please fork this and submit a pull request
+Code for the Personal Environment Control System chair.